 The suffering doesn't end for those who survive the journey.
 There are virtually no laws in place in the Middle East to protect these animals, and they're often subjected to abuse and methods of slaughter that would be illegal in this country.
 Investigators have seen animals being roughly dragged from ships, sometimes by their legs.
 Many are thrown into trucks and cars, and most of their throats are cut with blunt or unsuitable knives – while they're still conscious.

-By refusing to end live export during the hottest months of the year, the government is facilitating the suffering and deaths of sensitive, gentle animals.
-Make sure federal Minister for Agriculture and Water Resources David Littleproud knows this by sending him a letter via the form below.
+By refusing to end live export during the hottest months of the year, the government is complicit in the suffering and deaths of sensitive, gentle animals.
+Make sure Prime Minister Scott Morrison and federal Minister for Agriculture and Water Resources David Littleproud know this by sending them a letter via the form below.